-

 How about a heat pump or a new boiler?

 Could an energy-efficient heat pump be right for you?
 There’s financial support available that could help you with the initial cost in the shape of Government grants, and if you’ve got a residential mortgage with us, why not see if you’re eligible to save £2,000 with our Greener Home Reward?
 T&Cs apply [PDF, 96.7KB].
-Alternatively, upgrading a boiler installed over 10 years ago to a new boiler could help you reduce your energy use.
+Alternatively, upgrading a boiler installed over 10 years ago to a new more efficient boiler could help you reduce your energy use.

-All information and estimates provided by Energy Saving Trust are correct as of February 2024.
+All information and estimates provided by Energy Saving Trust are correct as of January 2025.

 This article isn’t advice and is for general guidance only - always do your own research before taking any action.